microsoft/PSDocs/README.md

 ### Execute a document

-To execute the document use Invoke-PSDocument.
+To execute the document use `Invoke-PSDocument`.

 For example: